 You can also ask them to rest their feet on the floor or pat their hands on their knees.

-This will help you get out of a state of shock, concentrate on the present moment, shift your attention, and feel in control of the situation.
+This will help you get out of a state of shock, concentrate on the present moment, switch your attention, and feel in control of the situation.

 The victim may want to tell you what happened.
 Listen carefully and sympathetically.
 Nodding your head and saying, "Yes," "I understand how you feel," "It's really hard," will help to express sympathy.